adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

-* Make Register-GraphApplication use the formatting for service principal
 * Add tags to get-graphapplication
 * Add startswith search to get-graphapplication
 * Make permissions ids work with the consent and application commands